 5 If your bPay device is lost or stolen5.1 If your bPay device has been lost or stolen please let us know immediately using the lost and stolen option by logging into your account online or via the bPay app.
 Once you have told us we will block your bPay device.

 5.2 You must give us all the information you have about the loss, theft or misuse.
 We may give this information to the police.

-6.1.2 because we suspect there may be or has been unauthorised use of your bPay account.
+6.1.2 because we suspect there may be or has been unauthorised use of your bPay account or

-6.2 Unless the law prevents us from doing so, we will try to contact you to tell you if we prevent or limit the use of your account, the reasons for doing so and what you can do to resolve the issue.
+6.2 Unless the law prevents us from doing so, we will try to contact you by phone, email or post to tell you if we prevent or limit the use of your account, the reasons for doing so and what you can do to resolve the issue.

 6.3 You can contact us to find out why we have blocked or limited your bPay account.

 6.4 We may refuse to approve a transaction if: